 Dawn Smith is an EBD/ESE teacher.
 She joined our faculty at the start of the 2015-16 school year.
 She worked at Paul R. Smith Middle School for the past nine years, four as a Support Facilitator and five as a teacher in the EBD unit.
 She earned a Bachelor’s degree from University of South Florida and recently finished her Master’s degree from University of Cincinnati in Behavior Analysis.
 She grew up in Cincinnati and has lived in Florida since 2003.
 Her son graduated college last year and lives in Orlando.

-Suzanne Stacey joined the GHS faculty in 2016 and teaches Pre-IB, AP and IB Biology.
+Suzanne Stacey is currently the Learning Design Coach (LDC) and joined the GHS faculty in 2016.
+She taught Pre-IB, AP and IB Biology.
 She started teaching in 2006 after working as a Dietitian for several years.
 She has a Bachelor’s degree in Food Science and Human Nutrition from the University of Florida and a Master’s degree in Dietetics and Nutrition from Florida International University.
 She also has a Master of Education in Educational Leadership from St. Leo University.
 She is married to a GHS graduate and they have two daughters, Emily and Elizabeth.